peopledoc/django-agnocomplete/docs/fields-widgets.rst

 You may need to implement a multiple selection with autocompletion (one common case is for tagging documents, articles, etc).

-The designated widget for this feature is :class:`agnocomplete.widgets.AgnocompleteMultiSelect`.
+The designated field for this feature is :class:`agnocomplete.fields.AgnocompleteMultipleField`.
 It has to modes: with or without "create".

 If you allow the user to add *new* values in the autocomplete, you should provide the ``create`` argument set to ``True``.
 Otherwise, all the values to be selected are bound to the list of source values.